mich598/PatternAnalysis-2025/recognition/TimeGAN_LOB_AMZN_10_47480063/README.md

 * **lambda_stats** : statistics loss weight
 * **inst_noise_std** : instance noise added to discriminator inputs to reduce memorisation
 * **real_label_smooth** : label smoothing for real labels (improves stability)

+## Training Process
+### Before Training
+Min-max normalisation was utilised to transform data during preprocessing.
+Min-max normalisation rescales the data such that all features lie between 0 and 1.
+This helps models train faster and prevent large scale data (higher bid/ask prices) from dominating smaller scale such as lower ask/bid prices which reduces skewness and bias in learning.
+$$ x'=(x-x_m)/(x_max-x_min ) $$
+Firstly the vector of minimum values per feature is calculated.
+The data is then shifted such that the smallest value becomes 0.
+The vector of maximum values per feature is calculated and each feature is divided by the corresponding maximum to scale to obtain normalised data in the range [0, 1].
+### During Training
+A key element used for the optimizers is the Adam Optimiser, which was utilised for Embedder, Generator and Supervisor modules.
+Adam (Adaptive Moment Estimation) optimizer combines the advantages of Momentum and RMSprop techniques to adjust learning rates during training (GeeksforGeeks, 2025).
+Momentum accelerates the gradient descent process by incorporating a weighted moving average which allows the algorithm to converge faster.
+Meanwhile, RMSprop uses an exponentially weighted moving average of squared gradients, which overcomes the problem of diminishing learning rates.

+$$ w_(t+1)=w_t-α (m_t )/(√((v_t ))+ϵ) $$

+The learning rate α used for TimeGAN was 0.00005 while the decay rates β_1 and  β_2 are 0.4 and 0.9 respectively.

+Loss functions were based on binary cross entropy (BCE) loss and means square error (MSE) loss functions since BCE loss strongly penalises confident misclassification while MSE loss penalises squared difference between predicted and true stock price values.
+BCE loss is used in discriminator and generator adversarial training by making synthetic sequences statistically indistinguishable from real trades.
+MSE is used in reconstruction and supervised steps to measure how well the generator and embedder reconstructs real sequences.

+TimeGAN utilises three stages of training:
+* 1. Embedded Network Training
+* 2. Supervised Loss Training
+* 3. Joint Training

+### Embedding Network Training
+The embedded training is the first phase of training where the model learns a meaningful latent representation of the LOB sequences.
+Before adversarial training begins, the model must learn to encode and reconstruct like an autoencoder data via the embedder and recovery module respectively.
+Firstly, real sequences are fed through the autoencoder to learn meaningful encoding and reconstruction.
+The MSE is computed to minimise differences between original and reconstructed data.
+Backpropagation and weights are updated to optimise embedder and recovery jointly and the process repeats until the reconstruction error is small.
+In summary, this phase allows the model to understand the structure of real market dynamics before it generates synthetic ones.
+This phase takes approximately 5 minutes to complete 5000 epochs with a training loss of 0.2953.
+### Supervised Loss Training
+The supervised training is the second phase where the model learns the temporal dynamics of the latent representations.
+Where the embedder maps real data to the latent space H, the supervisor learns to predict the next hidden state H_(t+1) from the current latent space H_t.
+Afterwards the generator relies on the supervisor to produce temporally consistent synthetic latent trajectories.
+Firstly, an optimiser is constructed that only trains the supervisor and a masked MSE loss function is defined to ensure variable-length sequences do not contribute extra zeros to the loss.
+The training loop is setup with batch preparation before predicting the next latent step and computing the supervised loss.
+Backpropagation occurs and the supervisor’s parameters are updated.
+This phase takes approximately 4 minutes to compute 4000 epochs with a training loss of 0.0251.
+### Joint Training
+Joint training is the final phase of TimeGAN.
+The purpose of joint training is to enable the generator and supervisor to produce synthetic latent sequences that fool the discriminator (through adversarial learning), maintain temporal consistency (through supervised learning), maintain feature statistics of real data and keep embedding consistent with reconstruction.

+Each iteration has 3 substages:
+* Train Generator and Supervisor (3 times per iteration)
+* Train Embedder and Recovery (once per iteration)
+* Train Discriminator

+In the generator and supervisor substage, a forward pass is made from generator to supervisor to recovery module.
+Adversarial loss between generator and discriminator is defined, and the supervisor’s predicted latent next step is compared to real latent evolution to encourage temporal dynamics consistency.
+Mean and standard deviation moment matching loss and generator loss are computed before backpropagation and parameters for generator and supervisor are updated.

+In the embedder and recovery stage, the reconstruction loss is computed to force the embedder and recovery to maintain good reconstruction quality while alignment loss ensures embedder output aligns with supervisor dynamics so that both use consistent latent space.

+Discriminator training allows the discriminator to better separate real and fake latent sequences.
+Gaussian noise is added to regularise the discriminator, the BCE losses are computed and gradient penalty is added for stability.
+GAN stabilisers perform label smoothing and flipping to prevent overconfidence in the discriminator.
+The discriminator is only trained when it is weak to avoid overfitting.

+This phase takes approximately 50 minutes to compute 5000 epochs with d_loss =  (discriminator accuracy), g_loss_u = (adversarial success), g_loss_s = (temporal consistency), g_loss_v = (moment matching), and e_loss_t0 = (reconstruction quality).
+The generator learns to synthesize realistic market state trajectories, the supervisor enforces temporal realism so that prices and volumes evolve smoothly, the discriminator ensures fake order-book sequences follow the same patterns as the real data and the moment-matching term keeps means, spreads, and volatilities aligned with historical statistics.
+After the three phases of training, synthetic data is generated using all samples.
+The results are synthetic LOB sequences that look, behave, and distribute statistically like real market data.